-The DevicePasswordHistory element is an optional child element of type unsignedInt of the EASProvisionDoc element (section 2.2.2.27) that specifies the minimum number of previously used passwords stored to prevent reuse on the client device.
+The DevicePasswordHistory element is an optional child element of type unsignedInt of the EASProvisionDoc element (section 2.2.2.27) that specifies the minimum number of previously used passwords stored to prevent reuse by the client.

 The DevicePasswordHistory element cannot have child elements.